idg10/rx-packaging-gauntlet/src/PlugIns/Readme.md

 backwards compatibility with old code built for Rx 3.1.)

-The decision to drop the version number hack doesn't appear to have been discussed in detail anywhere in GitHub (as far we've been able to tell).
-We think that the prevailing view was that the hack was no longer necessary, because the unification rendered it unnecessarily.
+The decision to drop the version number hack doesn't appear to have been discussed in detail anywhere in GitHub (as far as we've been able to tell).
+We think that the prevailing view was that the hack was no longer required, because the unification rendered it unnecessary.
 However, if that was indeed the view, it was an oversimplification.
 In fact, the main reason the Rx-3.1-style hack was no longer necessary was that Rx 4.0 happened to have exactly one TFM that would be used on any .NET Framework target.